clustervision/trinityX/doc/hintsntips_trix.rst

-Hints and tips for a Trinity X installation
+Hints and tips for a TrinityX installation
 ===========================================

 Authenticating users against a remote ldap directory